niasantiago/Code-Wars/README.md

 # 30 Given a 2D ( nested ) list ( array, vector, .. ) of size m * n, your task is to find the sum of the minimum values in each row.
 So the function should return 26 because the sum of the minimums is 1 + 5 + 20 = 26.
 # 31 Take 2 strings s1 and s2 including only letters from a to z.
 Return a new sorted string, the longest possible, containing distinct letters - each taken only once - coming from s1 or s2.
 # 32 Your task is to make a function that can take any non-negative integer as an argument and return it with its digits in descending order.
 Essentially, rearrange the digits to create the highest possible number.
 # 33 It's the academic year's end, fateful moment of your school report.
 The averages must be calculated.
 All the students come to you and entreat you to calculate their average for them.
 Easy !
 You just need to write a script.
 Return the average of the given array rounded down to its nearest integer.The array will never be empty.
+# 34 Upon arriving at an interview, you are presented with a solid blue cube.
+The cube is then dipped in red paint, coating the entire surface of the cube.
+The interviewer then proceeds to cut through the cube in all three dimensions a certain number of times.
+Your function takes as parameter the number of times the cube has been cut.
+You must return the number of smaller cubes created by the cuts that have at least one red face.
+To make it clearer, the picture below represents the cube after (from left to right) 0, 1 and 2 cuts have been made.
+# 35 Given a point in a Euclidean plane (x and y), return the quadrant the point exists in: 1, 2, 3 or 4 (integer). x and y are non-zero integers, therefore the given point never lies on the axes.